 The WKU Department of Music is pleased to offer high quality instruction for violin, viola, and cello through the Pre-College Strings Program.
 In an environment that is both nurturing and demanding, youth age 4-18 have the opportunity to study a string instrument from the beginning levels through the advanced repertoire.
-Solo recitals, group concerts, public performances with The Symphony at WKU, and master classes by world-renowned artists, provide students with outstanding developmental opportunities.
+Solo recitals, group concerts, public performances, and master classes by world-renowned artists, provide students with outstanding developmental opportunities.

 • Lessons and classes are conducted at the WKU Ivan Wilson Fine Arts Center

 • 14 Private Lessons (individual lessons with assigned faculty)

 • Group Classes (classes with other children of comparable age and skill level)

 Pre-College teachers include the Artist Faculty at WKU.
 Their teaching approach is based on a modified Suzuki method, combining philosophies of Shinichi Suzuki, Paul Rolland, Mimi Zweig, among others.
 They bring passion and knowledge for music education as well as international performing experience to the program.